osmond/improved-system/README.md

 function with real API calls for production data.

 ## Charts & maps
 All charts should be wrapped in Shadcn’s `<ChartContainer>` so they inherit CSS variables for colours and spacing.
+Include a <ChartHeader> for titles so typography stays consistent.

 Map components (Leaflet, Deck.GL) live under `src/components/map/...` and can reference shared styling from `ui/...`.